flack/midgard-portable/README.md

 ================

 This library aims to provide a simulation of the Midgard API for Doctrine.
-It is in a developmental state and provides the roughly following:
+It is in a developmental state and provides the following:

  - Creating Doctrine ClassMetadata and `midgard_dbobject` based Entity classes from MgdSchema XML files
  - Support for most of the `midgard_object` API (CRUD, parameters, attachments, parent/up relations, softdelete, etc.)
  - Query Support for `midgard_query_builder`, `midgard_collector` and `midgard_object_class`
- - Metadata support, Repligard, `midgard_blob`. `midgard_user`
+ - Metadata support, Repligard, `midgard_blob`, `midgard_user`
  - Partial support for database creation/update (`midgard_storage`) and reflection (`midgard_reflection_property`)

 Usage